St Collen's Church, Llangollen: Fittings and furniture

 The church contains an important series of Victorian stained glass by, among others, Alexander Gibbs, Done & Davies and William Holland.
 The font also dates from the reconstruction.
 Hubbard describes it as "gigantic and exuberant".
 The RCAHMW survey notes the "finely carved" sedilia and piscina.

-Associated structures
+Churchyard

 Eleanor Butler and Sarah Ponsonby met in 1768 and left their native Ireland a decade later to escape the threat of forced marriages.
 Setting up home just outside of Llangollen, they maintained a near 60-year partnership which both fascinated and scandalised 19th-century Britain.
 On the death of their servant Mary Carryl in 1809, the women erected a tomb for her in the churchyard at St Collen's.
 It was designed by Thomas Parker.
 They were interred in the tomb on their own deaths in 1829 and 1831.
 The monument is a Grade II listed structure.
 A sundial in the churchyard and a wall to the north of the church are also listed at Grade II.